brxjonesdev/brx_portfolio/brx_posts/cybersecurity.md

 ---
-title: 'The Story So Far: Cybersecurity to Self-Taught Web Development'
+title: 'Cybersecurity to Self-Taught Web Development'
 date: '2024-02-01'
-description: 'My journey from cybersecurity to self-taught web development.'
+description: 'Follow my transition from a career in cybersecurity to self-taught web development, exploring the key experiences and skills acquired along the way that shaped my journey into coding and web application design.'
 ---

 ## Introduction